 I suppose a two-dollar bottle of wine makes a fifteen-dollar bottle of wine look expensive.
 No argument there.
 But let’s take a closer look at how much the cheaper wine really costs.

 Nitrogen pollution from fertilizers damages streams and waterways before finding its way to our oceans where toxic blooms do damage to seemingly unrelated layers of life.
 The effects of chemical poisoning are rippling and far-reaching—and costly.
 Is Big Wine paying its fair share for the damage it causes?
-Not at three-dollars a bottle, my friends.
+Not at two-dollars a bottle, my friends.

 Water is also wasted in the winery itself.
 It is well established that making wine is one of the most water intensive activities on the planet.
 The true cost of water in California is not being paid back by cheap wine.
 Guess who suffers the consequences while Big Wine profits.